phetsims/natural-selection/doc/implementation-notes.md

 * `proportions/` - specific to the Proportions graph, main class `ProportionsNode`
 * `pedigree/` - specific to the Pedigree graph, main class `PedigreeNode`

-Here are the entry points to some of the major features of the view:
+Here are pointers to some of the major features of the view:

 * Draw the bunnies, wolves, and shrubs: `OrganismSprites`
 * Add a bunny to the view: `OrganismSprites.createBunnySpriteInstance`